sfaut/zimbra/README.md

 $zimbra->send($addresses, $subject, $body, $attachments);
 ```

-And we can mix different types of data sources :
+And you can mix different types of data sources :

 ```php
 $buffer = 'Contents that will be attached to a file';